GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/getting-started/getting-started.md

   );
 };

-export default CustomDashboard;
+export default EditorDashboard;
 ```

-You should now have the story editor that looks like this.
+You should now have the story dashboard that looks like this.

 ![dashboard](./assets/dashboard-minimal.png)

 ## Meet The Dashboard

-Now that you have a Story Editor up and running, let's get to know a little about it.
+Now that you have a story dashboard up and running, let's get to know a little about it.

-The Dashboard has 2 main area that one should know about.
+The Dashboard has 2 main areas that one should know about.

 ![dashboard-labelled](./assets/dashboard-labelled.png)